Safeguarding Policy

 Welcoming Other Professionals

-Visitors with a professional role, such as the School Nurse, Social Worker, Educational Psychologist or members of the Police will have been vetted to work with children through their own organisation.
+Visitors with a professional role, such as the School Nurse, Social Worker, Educational Psychologist or members of the Police will have been vetted to work with pupils through their own organisation.

 Visits by these practitioners should be arranged and booked in advance, as much as possible.
 Practitioners will be required to bring their identity badges on all visits, to wear and show them on entry to the site, for ID confirmation.
 They will also be expected to sign in and then out using the school’s electronic Inventory system.
 Visitors will be provided with a sticky badge that will include their photograph, these should be worn by all visitors at all times.

-For agency, third-party staff and contractors, safer recruitment procedures and the guidance in KCSIE 2022 will be followed.
+For agency, third-party staff and contractors, safer recruitment procedures and the guidance in KCSiE 2024 will be followed.

 Off Site Visits

 Off site visits are the subject of a risk assessment.
-Safeguarding concerns or allegations will be responded to following the Pan Dorset Safeguarding Children Partnership guidance.
-The member of staff in charge of the visit will report any safeguarding concerns to the Designated Safeguarding Lead, Offsite Visit Co-ordinator or other member of SLT who will pass to the MASH if appropriate.
-In an emergency the staff member in charge will contact the police and/or the MASH.
+Safeguarding concerns or allegations will be responded to following the BCP Safeguarding Children Partnership guidance.
+The member of staff in charge of the visit will report any safeguarding concerns to the DSL, Offsite Visit Co-ordinator or other member of SLT who will pass to the MASH if appropriate.
+In an emergency the staff member in charge will contact the Police and/or the MASH.

 The Safeguarding Policy and procedures of an offsite provider e.g. water sport activity, will be checked and satisfied that they are appropriate, before using the facility.
 All residential visits will be reported to the Local Authority 2 months in advance who will check their suitability and let the school know of their suitability (or not) before proceeding.